Celtic's Lisbon Lion Auld dies aged 83

 Capped three times for Scotland, he went on to twice manage Partick Thistle as well as Hibs, Hamilton Academical and Dumbarton.

 "I don't think words can ever adequately describe what Bertie meant to the club and our supporters.
-He was a giant of a player, a giant of a man and quite simply Mr. Celtic," said Parkhead chairman Ian Bankier.
+He was a giant of a player, a giant of a man and quite simply Mr Celtic," said Parkhead chairman Ian Bankier.

 "He scaled the greatest of heights as a player with his talent but it is who he was as a man that made him so much more to us all.